bkayser/DailyChallenge/docs/elliott.md

 1. Open a terminal window.
 2. Type `no`.
 What happens?
 There is no unix command called `no`.
 That would be silly.
 So the shell prints out an error.
 3. Type `yes`.
 What happens?
 Uh-oh!
 4. Type `<ctrl-c>`.
-That means, hod down the "control" key and press the letter "C".
+That means, hold down the "control" key and press the letter "C".
 What did that do?

 <ctrl-c> is a command that almost always "interrupts" a running command or program that you started in the terminal window.